Best Camping in Utah: Our 10 Top Picks

 silver glance lake american fork canyon Utah

-American Fork Canyon is also known as the Alpine Loop thanks to its resemblance to the Swiss Alps, and it is named for the American Fork River that rushes through the bottom of the gorge.
+American Fork Canyon, often referred to as the Alpine Loop due to its striking resemblance to the Swiss Alps, is a fantastic Utah camping destination.
+It derives its name from the American Fork River that flows through the heart of the gorge.

 The canyon runs through the Wasatch Mountains and is most famous for the Timpanogos Cave National Monument that you’ll find on the south side.
 The location is well-known for its rock climbing, fishing, mountain biking, hiking, and camping.
 The scenery here is breathtaking, especially in fall, when the leaves turn color, illuminating the valley with vibrant reds and glittering golds.